-A14 has a prominent position as a part of the new row of facades that constitutes the backdrop for the Oslo Opera House and the new library.
-With it’s modest size, central position and high quality it is attractive as representative offices for a high end office user.
+A14 has a prominent position as a part of the row of facades that constitutes the backdrop for the Oslo Opera House and the new library.
+With it’s modest size, central position and high quality it is attractive as representative offices.

 The ground floor will offer a restaurant facing the public avenue in South, including an outdoor terrace.
 A prominent reception and lunch facilities for the office workers is placed in the ground floor as well.